etlbox/etlbox.website/doks_v0.5/content/en/docs/db-connectors/relational-databases.md

 ## Column Mapping

 Of course the property names in the object and the column names can differ - ETLBox will only load columns from a source where it can find a matching property with the same name.
 If the data type is different, ETLBox will try to automatically convert the data.
-If the names are different, you can use the attribute ColumnMap to define the matching columns name for a property.
+If the names are different, you can use the attribute DbColumnMap to define the matching columns name for a property.

 Let's reconsider our example at the beginning.
 We create a table like this: